The congruence subgroup problem for a family of branch groups: The congruence subgroup problem

 Then conjugation by $\lambda$ is an automorphism of the group $G_n$ which takes $a_n \mapsto a_1$ and $a_i \mapsto a_{i+1}$ for $1 \leq i \leq n-1$.
 Further, if then

 \end{observation}

 \begin{theorem} For all $n$, $G_n$ is a regular branch group with branching subgroup $G_n'$. \end{theorem}

 \begin{proof} By Lemma \ref{lem:allfrac} and Corollary \ref{cor:levtrans}, $G_n$ is level transitive and self-replicating.
-Therefore, by Proposition \ref{prop:reduction}, it suffices to find $v*g$ for each $g$ in some normal generating set and for some $v\in X$.
+Therefore, by Proposition \ref{prop:reduction}, it suffices to show that for each $g$ in some normal generating set of $G_n'$ there is some $v\in X$ such that $v*g\in G_n$.
 And finally, by Observation \ref{obs:simplification}, it suffices to find a conjugate of $v*[a_1,a_i]$ for each $i$ between $1$ and $1 + \lfloor \frac{n}{2} \rfloor$ and for some $v\in X$.

-The case when $n=3$ is dealt with in \cite{Ski16}.
+The case when $n=3$ is dealt with in \cite{Ski19}.

 When $n=4$, we have the following elements:

 When $n=5$, we have the following elements:

 When $n=6$, we have he following elements: